Luligu/matterbridge-shelly/README.md

 - Shelly wifi battery-powered devices with sleep_mode are supported.
 - Shelly BLU devices are supported through local devices configured as ble gateway.
 - Discovered shellies are stored in local storage for quick loading on startup.
-- The components exposed are Light (with brightness and RGB color), Switch, Relay, Roller, Cover, PowerMeter and Input.
+- The components exposed are Light (with brightness and RGB color), Switch, Relay, Roller, Cover, PowerMeter, Temperature, Humidity and Input.
-- All components expose the electrical measurements with the EveHistory cluster (displayed on HA), waiting for the controllers to upgrade to the Matter 1.3 specs.
+- PowerMeters expose the electrical measurements with the EveHistory cluster (displayed only in Home Assistant), waiting for the controllers to upgrade to the Matter 1.3 specs.
 - Shellies are controlled locally, eliminating the need for cloud or MQTT (which can both be disabled).
 - Shelly Gen 1 devices are controlled using the CoIoT protocol (see the note below).
 - Shelly Gen 2 and Gen 3 devices are controlled using WebSocket.